 Teaching Students Online and In Person At the Same Time

 As if distance learning wasn’t hard enough, many teachers have now found themselves in the position of teaching students online and in a classroom simultaneously.
 This type of concurrent hybrid teaching brings a host of technological challenges, but it’s also hard for teachers to see online students struggle to grasp concepts that their peers at school catch on to more easily.

 Make the most of technology.
 Take advice from teachers who have been there, too, on how to keep online students engaged while teaching their classmates at school.

 The Friendly Teacher Hannah Wild offers tips for teaching virtual and in person at the same time.

 True Life I’m a Teacher Theresa Copeland has a webinar on simultaneous in-person and virtual teaching.

 New EdTech Classroom’s Sam Kary shares advice on setting up technology and lesson plans to meet the needs of online and in-person students.

 TCEA has best practices for teaching in a hybrid classroom.

 Keep things in perspective.
 We know this is not how you imagined teaching would be, but it’s not forever.
-Accept that this school year is different and that students, just like you, are figuring it out as they go along.
-Focus on connecting with your students and keeping them engaged in lessons and resist the temptation to compare this year’s class to last year’s class.
+Remember that your students are figuring it out as they go along, just like you are.
+Focus on connecting with your students and keeping them engaged in lessons and resist the temptation to compare this year’s class to classes you taught before the pandemic.

 Looking for some fun back-to-school projects for students?
 Read 8 Activities To Ease the Transition Back to School.